ErnAzubi/nebula-backend/README.md

-Here’s a sample **README** write-up for your Node.js backend application that runs in a Docker container:

----

 # NEBULA BACKEND PROJECT

 This repository contains a Node.js backend application that runs in a Docker container.
 The following guide will help you clone the project, set up the environment, build the Docker image, and run the container.